 About Me

-His current research explores three interconnected areas: molecular polaritonics, understanding how chemistry is modified inside optical cavities; machine learning for molecular simulations, developing algorithms and datasets for computational chemistry; and glassy dynamics, investigating the dynamics and phase behavior of glass-forming liquids.
+His research spans three interconnected areas: molecular polaritonics, understanding how light confined in optical cavities can change molecular dynamics; machine learning for molecular simulations, developing AI models and datasets that accelerate computational chemistry; and glassy dynamics, studying how disordered materials like glasses slowly evolve over time.

 Dr. Hasyim completed his Ph.D. at the Department of Chemical & Biomolecular Engineering @ UC - Berkeley working with Prof. Kranthi Mandadapu.
 He attended Penn State for undergraduate studies and performed research under Prof. Ramakrishnan Rajagopalan (focusing on electrochemical capacitors) and Prof. Michael T. Lanagan (focusing on composite solid electrolytes).